-B.3 Risk management system including the own risk and solvency assessment
+B.3 Risk management system including the Own Risk and Solvency Assessment (ORSA)

 B.3.1 Risk Management System

 Risk is defined as the uncertainty that CEL faces in successfully implementing its strategies and objectives.
 This includes all internal and external events, acts or omissions that have the potential to threaten the execution of CEL's Business Plan.
 Risk Management is a continuous process that is used in the implementation of CEL's overall strategy.
 It enables an appropriate understanding of the nature and significance of the risks to which the company is exposed, including its sensitivity to those risks and its ability to mitigate them.
 CEL's Risk Management System comprises the following: